venam/blog/_posts/2015-09-25-group-work.markdown

 Hence, I did most of my university projects alone.

-In the small numbers that I did with someone else I would take the lead, check if they followed, and if they did not I would ditch them and work alone.
+In the small numbers that I did with others I would take the lead, check if they followed, and if they did not I would ditch them and work alone.